OuhscBbmc/BbmcResources/instructions/odbc-dsn.md

     You may not have admin privileges on your computer.
 If not, it's probably best to request IT to install the driver.

+1. You need a VPN to connect to protected, on-campus systems or resources that specifically require VPN access while using a University-owned device on a trusted network (home Internet or personal cellular/hotspot).

+    1. If you are off-campus, install Palo Alto GlobalProtect once.
+Then connect to it every day you need the ODBC connection.
+On-campus computers can skip this step.

+    1. End Users must use VDI if connecting to protected, on-campus systems or resources while using personally-owned devices that do not meet University security standards.

+        1. If you are off-campus and using a personally-owned or non-OU owned device, navigate to https://mydesk.ou.edu
+        1. You should have two options, a standalone installer and an option for HTML access.
+Select the option for “Install VMWare Horizon Client”.
+        1. You will now be linked to the VMWare download website.
+Select the “Go to Downloads” link for your operating system.
+        1. Next click the Download button for your download, you can either download locally and then click to launch the file, or select Run if prompted by your browser.

 1. Open the ODBC panel.
 Click the Window's start button in the bottom left corner, and type 'ODBC'.

     ![open-odbc-panel](images/open-odbc-panel.png)